peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 ### Generating the Ground Truth Datasets

-A critical aspect of evaluation is the use of gold standard data sets.
+A critical aspect of evaluation is the use of gold-standard data sets.
 These are ground truth data sets where the relevant documents for each query are known.
-For instance, given a query like "Can I still join the course?", the relevant documents would be pre-identified.
+For instance, the relevant documents would be pre-identified given a query like "Can I still join the course?".
 This allows for a clear benchmark to assess the performance of different retrieval methods.
-An oversimplified illustration of how such a predetermined "Ground-Truth" dataset might look like is as follows:
+An oversimplified illustration of how such a predetermined "Ground-Truth" dataset might look is as follows:

 ```text
 Query: I just discovered the course.
 Can I still join?